Updated: February 12, 2026

 What is the IRS whistleblowers program?

 The IRS whistleblower program provides rewards and protections to individuals who report to the IRS detailed information about significant tax fraud or other tax violations by their employers or others.
+This includes actions such as underreporting income, inflating deductions, hiding assets in offshore accounts, or abusing tax shelters.
 The program is administered by the IRS Whistleblower Office.

 IRS whistleblower rewards can range from 15% to 30% of the amount the IRS collects as a result of information provided by tax whistleblowers.